whunmr/circa/about/philosophy.md

 ### Limiting the language is good.

-By limiting the language we mean discouraging extra layers of expression, like inheritance, generic types, or arbitrary control flow.
+By limiting the language we mean discouraging extra layers of expression, like inheritance, operator overloading, or arbitrary control flow.
 A limited language is easier to statically reason about, this makes introspection and reflection drastically easier.
 Turing-completeness is overrated!